-One journalist jokingly referred to Kevin Shea as a “hockey archeologist,” but while on the surface it is a silly description, on reflection, it really does have relevance, as Kevin digs through the past to uncover hockey treasures…
+One journalist referred to Kevin Shea as a “hockey archeologist,” but while on the surface it is a silly description, on reflection, it really does have relevance, as Kevin digs through the past to uncover hockey treasures…

-Hockey is more than a passion for Kevin…it’s his life.
-He is the award-winning author of 16 hockey books, including ‘The Toronto Maple Leaf Hockey Club: Official Centennial Publication, 1917-2017,’ ‘A Great Day for Hockey: The Pittsburgh Penguins, 1967-2017,’ ‘Derek Sanderson: Crossing the Line – The Outrageous Story of a Hockey Original,’ and ‘Barilko: Without A Trace.’
+Hockey is more than a passion for Kevin Shea…it’s his life.
+He is the award-winning author of 19 hockey books, including: ‘The Toronto Maple Leaf Hockey Club: Official Centennial Publication, 1917-2017,’ ‘The Hall: Celebrating Hockey’s Heritage, Heroes and Home,’ ‘Derek Sanderson: Crossing the Line – The Outrageous Story of a Hockey Original’ and ‘Barilko: Without A Trace.’

-A member of the Society for International Hockey Research (SIHR), in 2012, Kevin was awarded that organization’s Brian McFarlane Award for “excellence in research and writing” and in 2017, he was the recipient of the President’s Award for “outstanding contributions to advancing hockey research.”
-In 2007, the Society of North American Hockey Historians and Researchers presented Kevin with the SONAHHR Award for excellence in research and writing.
+A member of the Society for International Hockey Research (SIHR), in 2012, Kevin was awarded that organization’s Brian McFarlane Award for “excellence in research and writing,” and in 2017, he was the recipient of the President’s Award for “outstanding contributions to advancing hockey research.”
+In 2007, the Society of North American Hockey Historians and Researchers presented Shea with the SONAHHR Award for excellence in research and writing.